deco3500/Newsvid/readme.md

 4. Agree to communicate – The most important thing throughout the resolution process is for everyone to keep communications open.
 The team members involved need to talk about the issue and discuss their feelings.
 Everyone should have active listening, because to move on you need to really understand where the other person is coming from.

-If a team member is not able to finish his own work allocated by manager , we will:
+If a team member is not able to finish his own work allocated by manager, we will:
-	Having a team meeting and discuss the problem with the member concerned.We will give assistance with the member.
+1. Have a team meeting and discuss the problem with the member concerned.
+We will provide assistance for the team member.
-If the team member does not attend the team meeting or does not complete their work then they would need to provide a reason.
+2. If the team member does not attend the team meeting or does not complete their work then they would need to provide a reason.

 ##Communication
 ###Meeting: